Nibble and Dine

 Instructions

-1. Set a large stock pot of water on the stove to boil for the pasta.
-Once the water is boiling, add a few large pinches of salt.
-When ready, boil the pasta according to the directions on the box.
+1. Cook the pasta: Set a large stock pot of water on the stove to boil for the pasta.
+When the water begins to boil, add a large pinch of salt and the pasta to the water.
+Cook the pasta according to the directions on the package.
 During the last 2 minutes of cooking, add the broccoli.
-(See notes for more information on timing for the pasta.)
+While waiting for the water to boil, and while the pasta cooks, proceed with the following steps (see note 2 re: timing for the pasta).
+(For instructions on finishing the pasta, go to step 8.)

-2. Meanwhile, add 2 tbsp. of the butter to a medium saucepan set over medium heat.
+2. Make the buttery crumb topping: Add 2 tablespoons of butter to a medium saucepan set over medium heat.
 When the butter is melted, add in the bread pieces.
 Stir the bread to evenly coat the pieces in the butter and season with a pinch of salt.
 Let the bread cook in a single layer, stirring occasionally, until the pieces are golden brown with some deeper brown edges (about 3 minutes).
 Remove the bread pieces, including any crumbs, onto a plate to cool.

-3. In the same saucepan (it's ok if there are still a few small crumbs left!), set over medium heat, add the remaining 2 tbsp. butter.
-When the butter is melted, sprinkle in the 2 tbsp. flour.
+3. Make the sauce: In the same saucepan (it's ok if there are still a few small crumbs left!), set over medium heat, add the remaining 2 tablespoons butter.
+When the butter is melted, sprinkle in the 2 tablespoons flour.
 Using a whisk, stir the mixture frequently, letting it cook until it is a light golden brown color (about 1 - 2 minutes).

 4. Add in the milk very slowly, whisking continuously.
-Continue whisking until the mixture is smooth, then add in the 1 ½ tsp. salt, black pepper, onion powder, garlic powder, and (optional) cayenne.
+Continue whisking until the mixture is smooth, then add in the 1 ยฝ teaspoons kosher salt (or ยพ teaspoon fine-grain salt), black pepper, onion powder, garlic powder, and (optional) cayenne.

 5. Turn the heat up to medium high, and continue to whisk the mixture very frequently until the milk begins to boil and the sauce has thickened (about 5 - 6 minutes).
 (Make sure you get into the corners of the pan with the whisk!)